- Position: Forward

 Herculez Gomez was a quality attacking player, equally comfortable in either the striker or the traditional forward roles.
 In 2007 he was traded from the LA Galaxy to the Colorado Rapids, and quickly took revenge by scoring the winning goal against his old club when the two teams met in Denver.
 That year he also won his first caps for the US as part of the roster that went to the Copa America.
 At the end of the 2009 season, Gomez left Major League Soccer for the Mexican League, where he scored on his debut for Puebla.
 He finished the season tied for leading scorer in the Mexican League, earning him a call up for National Team camp and a transfer to Puebla.
 He played in three of four games in the 2010 World Cup.

 Gomez won the Clausura title with Santos Laguna in 2012.
 Santos was a CONCACAF Champions League finalist the same season.
 In the summer of 2013, Herculez joined Tijuana.
 The club loaned him to Tigres for the 2014 Apertura season.
 He signed with Toronto in August 2015.
 Herculez joined the Seattle Sounders in 2016, winning the MLS Cup.
-He retired following the season.
+He retired following the season and now hosts a popular soccer show, Futbol Americas, for ESPN.

 2013: Started against Costa Rica in the Mar 22 World Cup Qualifier and against Mexico on Mar 26th.
 Started against Guatemala on Jul 5 and scored.
 Second-half sub against Costa Rica on Jul 16.